Trusted by enterprise security teams

 When typosquatting attacks succeed, stolen credentials end up on dark web markets within hours.
 Continuous domain monitoring detects these lookalike domains before attackers use them against your employees and customers.

-How Does Typosquatting Threaten Your Organization?
+How Typosquatting Threatens Your Organization?

 Credential Theft